DODGE CARAVAN ALTERNATOR REPLACEMENT

 - diagram of serpentine belt routing

 - light wire or heavy twist ties or such to hold belt up, and PS reservoir out of the way of getting bracket bolts out

 - opera gloves (well, snug-fitting covering for your arms, as they'll contact dirty pieces reaching in to get at bolts, I wonder if small sizes in those defective Lulemon yoga pants are available?).

-You will of course have to remove and reinstall the serpentine drive belt - go to my main Caravan page to see my advice on that, and needed tools.
+You will of course have to remove and reinstall the serpentine drive belt - go to to see my advice on that, and needed tools.

 You might consider replacing the tensioner for the serpentine drive belt though it is another $80. or more cost, you have to take it off anyway.
 If you have time/alternate transportation to go get one if needed, you might examine it - I found the old one had taken a set relative to the new one (the mechanism and pointer were significantly CW from the new one which appeared to be at fully extended position).
 I purchased a new one because in reinstalling the belt previously the old one had stuck in a retracted position so the belt was loose, until I whacked it with a wrench.
 It was more difficult to get the belt back on with the new one, given the limited tool travel I describe in my page on the belt.

 Looking at the service manual instructions, I make these recommendations:

 - With air conditioning and the 4-speed AT (thus a transmission computer on the firewall) you definitely have to remove the big "generator support bracket", there isn't room to slip the alternator aft and up.
 That requires removing the belt tensioner, removing one bolt of the right engine mount, and removing three bolts holding the PS reservoir and tubing.
 Removing the tensioner may necessitate removing a brace from the rib the PS pump and alternator attach to.

 (See the bottom of this page for a possibility of rotating the engine, which is not easy either.)